-On the big day itself, you’re the best person to take charge of events at home.
-Make sure the bride remains calm and relaxed, have safety pins on hand for last‐minute…
+The Mother of the Bride is the best person to take charge of events at home helping to make sure the bride remains calm and relaxed.

 You should leave home ahead of the bride, generally travelling in the car with the chief bridesmaid and any young attendants.
 If there are no bridesmaids or attendants, you may wish to ask a male relative or family friend to accompany you.